kyrylo-24/depositify/docs/development-approach.md

 **TypeScript** - typesafety still goes whroom!

 **Nest.js** - my go to Node.js framework, it's battle tested and has a huge community.
 Especially I like that it's opinionated and has a huge set of tools and plugins out of the box.
 No need to reinvent the wheel with another Express.js custom project architecture.

+**REST API** - I've been a fan of GraphQL for a while, but recently came to conclusion that for most of the projects REST API is more than enough.
+GraphQL is a great tool and provides quite a lot of cool features, but requires more overhead to setup and maintain.
+Also, it's very improtant that all devs on the project are familiar with it, which might not always be the case.

 ### Reverse Proxy